starsimhub/styleguide/README.rst

 **Reason**: This convention, which is a type of `semantic indenting <https://gist.github.com/androidfred/66873faf9f0b76f595b5e3ea3537a97c>`_, can greatly increase readability of the code by drawing attention to the semantic similarities and differences between consecutive lines.

-Consider how hard it is to debug this code:
+Consider how much harder it is to debug this code:

 .. code-block:: python